stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 	// Simple string translation
 	<%t Namespace.Entity "String to translate" %>

-	// Using the natural languate comment parameter to supply additional context information to translators
+	// Using the natural language comment parameter to supply additional context information to translators
 	<%t SearchResults.NoResult "There are no results matching your query." is "A message displayed to users when the search produces no results." %>

 	// Using injection to add variables into the translated strings (note that $Name and $Greeting must be available in the current template scope).
 	<%t Header.Greeting "Hello {name} {greeting}" name=$Name greeting=$Greeting %>

-#### Caching in Template Files with locale switching
+#### Caching in template files with locale switching

 When caching a `<% loop %>` or `<% with %>` with `<%t params %>`.
 It is important to add the Locale to the cache key otherwise it won't pick up locale changes.